balyanarm/ProducerConsumerExam/ReadMe.md

 # ProducerConsumerExam

 It is a consumer-producer realization.
-Producer  save in a db tasks for the consumers, and each Consumer tries to take a new pending task and print the TaskText to the screen.
+Producer  save in a db tasks for the consumers, and each Consumer tries to take a new pending task and print the TaskText to the screen.See description in description.png

 ## How to run the project in Visual Studio
 Choose Solution -> Properties -> Multiple startup projects